 When they did move in together, they would keep separate rooms, and Gippius would go on braiding her hair in a specific way that was meant to signal virginity.
 It is this as well as a number of statements she made around sex and sexuality, that bring us to the first identity often discussed when looking at Gippius' life, asexual.

 Dmitry Merezhkovsky, her husband, is often very comfortably labelled as asexual, but with Gippius, there is more controversy.
-Having kept a rigorous journal outlining the relationships she experienced outside of her relationship, it is not confirmed that she had many sexual relationships.
-In fact, some of this journal discusses her draw to pursuing a person and her interest fading once the person shows returned interest.
+Having kept a rigorous journal outlining the relationships she experienced outside of her relationship.
+Some of this journal discusses her draw to pursuing a person and her interest fading once the person shows returned interest.
 At one point, writing:

 "As soon as I, assuming that the flame of my flesh is sensual desire, lead my body in this direction - my flames die out.
 Does this mean - depravity?
 That is, evasion?"